mamluka/hmfaysal.github.io/theme-setup.md

 layout: page
 permalink: /theme-setup/
 title: Theme Setup
-description: "Instructions on how to install and customize the Jekyll theme So Simple."
+description: "Instructions on how to install and customize the Jekyll theme Typography."
 modified: 2013-09-11
 tags: [Jekyll, theme, install, setup]
 ---

-General notes and suggestions for customizing **So Simple Theme**.
+General notes and suggestions for customizing **Typography**.

 ## Basic Setup for a new Jekyll site